 - Team or community communication, including the sharing of information and files, discussion, imagery, events and more

 - Storytelling or knowledge sharing; for example, through blogging or within a discussion forum

 7. Culture comms

-Company culture is an often intangible yet hugely influential aspect of an organization, linked to everything from talent attraction and retention, through to employee engagement, financial performance, business stability or longevity, and more.
+Company culture is an often intangible yet hugely influential aspect of an organization that can follow internal PR best practices and is linked to everything from talent attraction and retention, through to employee engagement, financial performance, business stability or longevity, and more.

 Organizational culture can be defined as the shared values, beliefs, perceptions held by employees within an organization.